-The cost of a marriage license is $55.00, payable in cash or debit/credit card (Visa, MasterCard, American Express or Discover) when the license is issued.
+4. License fee: A marriage license is $55.00, payable in cash or debit/credit card (Visa, Mastercard, American Express or Discover) when the license is issued.
 A service fee is charged by the credit card provider.
-Please allow extra time when using large bills or a credit card.

 5. Waiver fee: If necessary, a three-day waiver form may be purchased for $25.00, payable in the same terms above.
 YOU WILL RECEIVE YOUR MARRIAGE LICENSE ON THE DAY YOU APPLY; HOWEVER, WITHOUT A WAIVER YOU CANNOT BE MARRIED UNTIL THREE DAYS LATER.
 For example, if your license is issued on Monday, you cannot be married until Thursday.
 If the three-day waiting period presents a problem, please purchase a waiver.

 REMEMBER - the license is not valid until three days after it is issued unless you have purchased a waiver.
 It remains valid for 60 days after the effective date.
 The license can be used anywhere in the state of Oregon.
 It must be filed back with the same county it was purchased from.

 Two persons over age 18 are required to witness the solemnization of the marriage.

 The marriage license (if not used) expires sixty days from effective date.
 There is no extension of time, no refunds given, no exceptions.

 Oregon law requires the properly completed original license be returned to the Clerk’s Office within 5 days of the marriage.
-If you decide not to return your license, it is the responsibility of the officiating judge, minister or clerk to do so.
+If you decide not to return your license, it is the responsibility of the officiant to do so.

 Your license becomes a record of marriage once it has been returned and signed by the local official.
 If you did not purchase certified copies at the time you purchased your marriage license, contact the county clerk’s office or click here: